 Louis Roederer, Brut Premier NV

 Ruinart blanc de blancs (non vintage), the flagship of their house is a fave.
+Not only is this a delicious 100% chardonnay champagne, but who can resist that chubby bottle.

 Bollinger Brut Special Cuvée